 If you have a friend the simplest way to do this is to stand facing forwards with both your feet slightly apart and ask the friend to gently push you from behind.
 If you naturally put your left foot forward first then you are a “regular foot” and will ride with your left foot at the front of the Onewheel.
 And if you naturally put your right foot forward first then you’re “goofy-footed” and will ride with your right foot at the front.

-If you feel that it doesn’t quite feel right and you can try it the other way around.
+If you feel that it doesn’t quite feel right you can try it the other way around.
 It’s not uncommon to ride the Onewheel switched compared to your snowboard.
-There is plenty of people riding either regular/goofy on other boards but switching when riding the Onewheel.
+There are plenty of people riding either regular/goofy on other boards but switching when riding the Onewheel.

 The term Goofy is popularly used due to a cartoon snippet, where Disney character Goofy is seen surfing with his right foot forward.
 So, there isn’t really a difference between Regular and Goofy; its just the way your body prefers and learns better.